wlab2021/DSRNAFold/README.md

 ## Note

 ### All parameters are configured in JSON files located in the `util` directory.
-### The training data and model will be made publicly available after the acceptance of the paper.
+## The data, code and model will be made publicly available after the acceptance of the paper.